alexpolt/alexpolt.github.io/src/atomic-data.md

 <a name="memory_ordering"></a>

 ###Memory Ordering Considerations

+  The cores of most modern CPUs are [out-of-order][ooo] (multi-core systems are out-of-order by definition).
+That means we have to consider the model of execution of our code.
+When it comes to memory we are dealing with a [memory model][mm].
+Another form of out-of-order execution is the [reordering of memory operations][mr].
+For example, Intel processors can [reorder][intel] a store followed by load, but not a load followed by store.
+In that regard Intel CPUs are strongly-ordered.
+  On the other hand ARM cores are weakly-ordered and can reorder both store-load and load-store operations.

+  Also the compilers themselves are capable of doing optimizations with reordering of instructions.
+  To deal with it on both the hardware and software level C++11 introduced a [C++ memory model][cmm].
+  First, it has the notion of *a data race* - reading and writing the same memory location from different threads.
+To deal with data races **atomic\_data** uses *std::atomic* data type from C++ standard library.
+Second, the C++ memory model introduces the concept of a [memory order][cr] and defines them: relaxed, acquire, release and sequentially consistent.
+The seq-cst memory order is the strongest but also pessimistic in terms of possible optimizations.
+If you want more details, I really suggest you take some time and read the Jeff's blog and watch Herb Sutter's [talk][hs].

+  When we use standard synchronization primitives like mutexes then we don't usually have to think about memory ordering, because it's done for us implicitly.
+But when doing concurrent programming using RMW by hand we take full responsibility enforcing correct ordering on different platforms.
+For that the methods of the *std::atomic* data type take a memory order parameter.

   To test the correctness of **atomic\_data** operation I used an array of some size and the task was to find the minimum element and increment it.
 Given the right size of the array, the number of threads and the number of iterations for each thread the result should be that every array